-- Company background/history, age and size (e.g. number of employees); - Outline of the company's purpose or mission statement; - Organisational chart and company structure; - Overview of the way decisions are made; - The extent to which the company uses rules, regulation and policies; and - A description of its external environment including basic description of key competitors.
+- Company background/history, age and size (e.g. number of employees); - Outline of the company's purpose or mission statement; - Organisational chart; - The level of complexity (i.e. horizontal and vertical differentiation); - The level of centralisation (i.e. an overview of the way decisions are made); - The level of formalisation (i.e. the extent to which the company uses rules, regulation and policies); - A description of the current key macro external environment issues in the host company's industry; - A description of the host company's key competitors; and - Your initial thoughts on what type of structure, according to Mintzberg's framework, your host company has (e.g. simple structure, machine bureaucracy, etc.).

 The purpose of the Organisational Overview component is to establish the characteristics of the host company and its environment, which will then be analysed in more depth in assessment 2.
-In your description, you should refer to relevant organisational structure literature (minimum of 3 scholarly, peer-reviewed sources).
+In your description, you should refer to relevant organisational structure literature (minimum of 3 scholarly, peer-reviewed sources) and clear, specific examples from your host company.

-- 2. Project Proposal: A proposal to complete a strategic analysis of a problem or issue, related to your cognate discipline, that you have identified in your host company.
+2. Project Proposal: A proposal to complete a strategic analysis of a problem or issue, related to your cognate discipline, that you have identified in your host company.
 The cognate discipline for MPA students is Accounting, while the cognate discipline for students enrolled in management courses is either Management, Marketing, or HRM.
 To identify a relevant problem/issue, you need to observe what is happening at your host company and draw upon your knowledge of your cognate discipline from units you have studied before.
-For example: HRM students might identify a specific HR issue (e.g. the company has no formal performance management/onboarding/etc. process); Marketing students might identify a specific Marketing issue (e.g. the company does not have digital marketing channels; etc.); Management students might identify a specific Management issue (e.g. there are specific product or process problems; logistics or maintenance issues; international expansion planning; etc.); MPA students might identify a specific Accounting issue (e.g. the company is not using contemporary accounting software; etc.).
+For example: HRM students might identify a specific HR issue (e.g. the company has no formal performance management/onboarding/etc. process); Marketing students might identify a specific Marketing issue (e.g. the company is not using digital marketing channels effectively; etc.); Management students might identify a specific Management issue (e.g. there are specific product or process problems; logistics or maintenance issue; international expansion planning; etc.); MPA students might identify a specific Accounting issue (e.g. the company is not using contemporary accounting software; etc.).
 Alternatively, in the absence of an identifiable specific issue, you might propose to conduct a holistic review of your company's approach to HRM/Marketing/Management/Accounting in general.
 The proposal must not mirror or replicate an assignment in one of the units you have previously studied and it needs to be specific to your host company.
-The Project Proposal component should contain the following contents: - A brief outline of your major cognate discipline, i.e. HRM, Marketing, Management, or Accounting; - Details of what you propose to investigate, i.e. either a specific issue or a general analysis of the company's approach to HRM, Marketing, Management, or Accounting this needs to include justification of how and why this would be relevant/important to the host company; - The proposed underlying academic theory/literature to be used to inform the project (this should involve a minimum of 6 high-quality, peer-reviewed academic references); - A time plan for completion of the project; and - An indication of the information you will have to gather from the organisation to complete the project (this should include appreciation of potential ethical and access issues, depending on what kind of information you may need to gather).
+The Project Proposal component should contain the following contents:

+- A brief outline of your major cognate discipline, i.e. HRM, Marketing, Management, or Accounting; - Details of what you propose to investigate, i.e. either a specific issue or a general analysis of the company's approach to HRM, Marketing, Management, or Accounting this needs to include justification of how and why this would be relevant/important to the host company; - The proposed underlying academic theory/literature you will use to inform your project (this should involve a minimum of 6 high-quality, peer-reviewed academic references); - A time plan for completion of the project; and - An indication of the information you will have to gather from the organisation to complete the project (this should include appreciation of potential ethical and access issues, depending on what kind of information you may need to gather).